kurty51114/Assignment1_2420/README.md

 ![accountGet](assets/accountGet.png)

-Congratulations, you have successfully installed and connected your account to doctl on your current arch server.
+Congratulations!
+You have successfully installed and connected your account to doctl on your current arch server.

 ---
 ## Uploading Arch Image to DigitalOcean